googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 ### Deploy and Customize

-Next step is to deploy the MatchFunction and the Evaluator to the same cluster as Open Match deployment but to a different namespace.
+Next step is to deploy the Match Function and the Evaluator to the same cluster as Open Match deployment but to a different namespace.
 The [TUTORIALROOT]/customization.yaml deploys these components as Services to a 'mm101-tutorial' namespace and adds a ConfigMap to Open Match namespace with the configuration of the Evaluator.
 Run the below command in the [TUTORIALROOT] path to apply this yaml:

 ```
 sed "s|REGISTRY_PLACEHOLDER|$REGISTRY|g" customization.yaml | kubectl apply -f -